Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 This is the Steelhead Twitching Jig Setup that I use when using braid or mono mainlines.

-The setup you use for jigs is important but that’s a whole other article in itself.
+The setup I use for jigs is important but that’s a whole other article in itself.

-But don’t worry, I’ve added a second article with pictures and diagrams on how I set up and fish steelhead jigs.
+I’ve added a second article with pictures and multiple diagrams on how I set up and fish jigs, see it at Steelhead Jig Setups.

 Tight Lines,